zachtheyek/Lanczos-Algorithm/README.md

 [INTRODUCE THE PROBLEM]

+# Table of Contents
+* `classic_lanczos.ipynb` and `classic_lanczos.nb` are "sanity checks", where we implement and test the classic Lanczos Algorithm on a known example, and cross-validate our results.

 # Other stuff

-[TABLE OF CONTENTS, INSTALLATION, DEPENDENCIES, FUTURE WORK, etc.]
+[INSTALLATION, DEPENDENCIES, FUTURE WORK, etc.]